Specialist Medico-Legal Audiology

 CPR Part 35 Report

 Full written report addressed to the court.
 Verbatim PD35 §3.3 statement of truth.
 Court duty confirmed.
 All documents reviewed listed.
-Military audiogram series deployed as contemporaneous defence evidence where relevant.
-Report delivered within 10 working days of assessment.
+Military audiogram series considered as contemporaneous evidence where relevant.
+Report delivered within the timescale agreed at instruction.

 Why Individual Percentile Assessment Matters

-Abbott [2026] §8(a) expressly requires that experts do not apply the 50th percentile AAHL automatically.
-Instead, the claimant's position in the population must be established from their available military audiogram series.
-A claimant whose in-service audiograms show consistently better-than-average hearing cannot be assessed as though they had average hearing — doing so inflates the attributed NIHL.
-This practice applies individual percentile assessment on every instruction.
-Many volume providers do not.
+The Abbott [2026] judgment indicates that the application of an automatic 50th percentile AAHL is not appropriate where contemporaneous in-service audiograms are available.
+A claimant whose in-service audiograms show consistently better-than-average hearing should not be assessed as though they had average hearing — doing so risks inflating the attributed NIHL.
+This practice applies individual percentile assessment on every military NIHL instruction.

 FINDING 7CLB/LCB inapplicable for military cases